resheku/my-awesome/README.md

 - [sclabs/treeshaker](https://github.com/sclabs/treeshaker) - A tree-shaking tool for Python.
 - [scrapinghub/splash](https://github.com/scrapinghub/splash) - Lightweight, scriptable browser as a service with an HTTP API
 - [screetsec/BruteSploit](https://github.com/screetsec/BruteSploit) - BruteSploit is a collection of method for automated Generate, Bruteforce and Manipulation wordlist with interactive shell.
 That can be used during a penetration test to enumerate and maybe can be used in CTF for manipulation,combine,transform and permutation some words or file text :p
-- [sdv-dev/SDV](https://github.com/sdv-dev/SDV) - Synthetic Data Generation for tabular, relational and time series data.
+- [sdv-dev/SDV](https://github.com/sdv-dev/SDV) - Synthetic data generation for tabular data
 - [se2p/pynguin](https://github.com/se2p/pynguin) - The PYthoN General UnIt Test geNerator is a test-generation tool for Python
 - [seatgeek/fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy) - Fuzzy String Matching in Python
 - [seddonym/import-linter](https://github.com/seddonym/import-linter) - Import Linter allows you to define and enforce rules for the internal and external imports within your Python project.